ietf-satp/draft-belchior-satp-gateway-recovery/draft-belchior-satp-gateway-recovery.md

 Gateway systems that perform digital asset transfers among networks must possess a degree of resiliency and fault tolerance in the face of possible crashes.
 Accounting for the possibility of crashes is particularly important to guarantee asset consistency across networks.

-The crash recovering mechanism is applied to a version of SATP using either 2PC or 3PC, which are atomic commitment protocol (ACP).
+The crash recovering mechanism is applied to a version of SATP {{?I-D.draft-ietf-satp-core}} using either 2PC or 3PC, which are atomic commitment protocol (ACP).
 2PC and 3PC considers two roles: a coordinator who manages the protocol's execution and participants who manage the resources that must be kept consistent.
 The origin gateway plays the ACP role of Coordinator, and the destination Gateway plays the Participant role in relay mode.
 Gateways exchange messages corresponding to the protocol execution, generating log entries for each one.
 The crash recovery draft does not depend on the specific SATP messages, but defines procedures to recover from crashes and for rollbacks, independently of the specific protocol phase being executed.